 Peppermint tea with honey

-Peppermint tea has been studied for its relaxing effect on various systems of the body.
+Peppermint tea for its relaxing effect on various systems of the body.
 It may help calm your respiratory system.
 When combined with honey, peppermint tea might help bring you relief from persistent coughing.
-Honey has been shown to have antibacterial and anti-inflammatory properties.
+Honey has to have antibacterial and anti-inflammatory properties.

 Thyme and ivy leaf

-An herbal preparation of thyme and ivy leaf was found in one study to decrease cough symptoms compared to people not being treated with any remedy.
+An herbal preparation of thyme and ivy leaf was found in to decrease cough symptoms compared to people not being treated with any remedy.

 Essential oils of thyme and ivy leaf can be inhaled through a diffuser at home.
 They can also be purchased as a tincture of thyme and ivy leaf at your local health food store.

-This ingredient has been found to possibly help with allergic irritation to the airways.
+This ingredient to possibly help with allergic irritation to the airways.
 Bromelain is found in pineapple.
 It’s often obtained from the stem rather than the fruit of the pineapple.
 Taking it as a supplement may help with a cough due to allergies.

 A cough that won’t go away can be uncomfortable, but it can usually be treated at home.
 Coughing that lasts eight weeks or more is considering chronic.
 You may require prescription treatment or further evaluation.